 According to police reports, the truck was carrying two large spools when the straps holding one of them in place broke, allowing the spool to roll off the truck and directly onto the freeway.
 The incident happened at lunchtime.
 The police issued the truck driver citations for logbook problems and for a height violation and were investigating the trucking company to determine more about the loose load.

 Lost Load of Gravel

 In a separate incident, a truck lost a load of gravel on the inbound lanes of the North Freeway near Parker.
-The gravel caused a major traffic jam and a danger to drivers on the road.
+The gravel caused a major traffic jam and was a danger to drivers on the road.
 The gravel was flying in the air as it was kicked up by vehicles passing through.
 Drivers were urged to avoid the area and drive slowly.
-Damage to cars and broken windshields were possible as the gravel was being spewed in all directions.
+Damage to cars and broken windshields was possible as the gravel was being spewed in all directions.

 Gravel can be dangerous because drivers may not see small pieces until they travel over them.
 The wheels kick up the gravel and they emerge as fast-moving projectiles toward unsuspecting drivers behind.

 In yet another similar incident on Houston highways in the same week, an unsecured trailer hitch flew through the air and smashed into a vehicle on I-45.
 The scary scene happened when a tow hitch not secured properly came loose from a vehicle and flew into the air, smashing through the windshield of a car behind.
 The Harris County Sheriff’s Office tweeted about the incident and urged people to make sure that they have their hitches installed properly before they get behind the wheel.
 The hitch landed in the passenger seat of the car not occupied.
 Luckily it missed hitting the driver or the story would have been much different.